 The Onchocerciasis Vaccine for Africa (TOVA) Initiative has been launched as a response to the London Declaration on Neglected Tropical Diseases; and, the scientific and technical demands for new tools to complement ivermectin MDA to ensure elimination of onchocerciasis from Africa.

 TOVA has its origins in the river blindness (onchocerciasis) vaccine program of the Edna McConnell Clark Foundation (1985-1999) and subsequently supported by European Union through its Directorate-General for Research and the US NIH National Institute of Allergy and Infectious Diseases.
 These investments have combined development of animal models and human studies of protective immunity with molecular and post genomic analyses of filarial parasites.

 Three vaccine candidates have been identified through their proven efficacy in three different filarial animal models in three independent laboratories.
-TOVA aims to take at least one of these experimental vaccines to phase 2 efficacy trials by 2020.
+TOVA aims to take at least one of these experimental vaccines through phase 1 safety trials by 2020.

 It is envisaged that the onchocerciasis vaccine will be used initially to protect vulnerable children (<5 years of age) living in loiasis co-endemic areas where ivermectin is contra-indicated because of the risk of severe adverse reactions.
 The vaccine will reduce adult worm burden and fecundity with consequential reduction in pathology associated with microfilariae.
 In addition, a vaccine will find use in ongoing ivermectin MDA areas and contribute to reduction in transmission rates.